CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Copy the private key to the clipboard

-1. Open the Jenkins GUI
+1. Log on to the Jenkins GUI (if not already logged in)

    1. Ensure that you are connected to the Cisco VPN